 You can apply for a payment extension of 3 months for all your income tax, corporate tax, payroll tax, and turnover tax (VAT) assessements at once, by filling out an online form (in Dutch).
 You need a DigiD for this, but if you don't have one, you can ask an employee or a financial advisor to login for you, using their DigiD.
 You will need to fill out your RSIN number or your citizen service number (BSN), so keep these ready.
 The Dutch Tax Administration will put on hold any measures in place to collect payment immediately upon reception of your request..
 You can also change your provisional assessment, to lower your financial obligations.

 No VAT on face masks

-From 25 May onwards, you will not have to pay VAT on the supply of face masks.
+You do not have to pay VAT on the supply of face masks.
 If you sell face masks, you may continue to deduct pre-tax.
-The government takes this measure to make face masks more cheaply available, as use of face masks becomes mandatory in public transport on 1 June.
-The details of this measure are still under deliberation.
+The government takes this measure to make face masks more cheaply available, as use of face masks is mandatory in public transport since 1 June.

 Lower tax interest rates